 Your child should wear a MedicAlert bracelet and carry a MedicAlert card in his or her wallet.
 In the case of an emergency, the MedicAlert information will be helpful to the healthcare professionals treating your child.
 Because the medical complications associated with asthma can be very serious, people with asthma need to diligently manage their condition to remain healthy.

 You should formulate a plan with your doctor as to what you should do in the case of an emergency or serious situation.
 Your child should know how to use medication properly and when to use it.
-You should also know what to do if your child’s medication does not work right away and when to go to the emergency room.
+You should also know what to do if your child’s medication does not work right away and when to go to the emergency room near me.

 Your child may be able to prevent or reduce asthma flare-ups by avoiding the triggers that cause it.
 Talk to your doctor to find out if allergy treatments are an option for your child.
 You may also make lifestyle changes to protect your child from allergens.
 This may include staying indoors when pollen levels are high or removing carpets from your home.
 Ask your doctor for recommendations that are appropriate for your family.